 Life is “Sweet” for Mack Wilds.

 These days, Mack cooks when he can.
 That is when he isn’t juggling his work as an in-demand actor and singer.
 “I don’t cook as much as I used to or as much as I want to, at times, but I definitely cook,” he explains.
-“I’m always looking for new restaurants or even new recipes to try, to see different flavors, different tastes, different things I can pick up from.”
+“I’m always looking for new restaurants or even new recipes to try.”

 He also starred as Deputy Joshua Beck on Fox’s “Shots Fired,” which gave him a different sense of pride.
 “I’ve always seen artists use their art as weapons for change,” he says, “as opportunities to show people what’s going on in our world and the way that we view it so that we can get things to move or change.”